Learn Java Easy. Chapter 6 Exercises

 }

 Exercise 5.
-Create a program that generates random numbers until 24 comes up.
-Then, it will count all the numbers that have come up.
+Create a program that draws numbers at random until 24 comes out.
+Then, it will count all the numbers that came out.

 Solution: